Credits based on Jerry Bails' notes.

 There is also a coupon on that page addressed: "To New FUN Magazine" asking readers to write in the eight things they like the best in New FUN, and also asking them to write in the name and address of the nearest movie theater.

 In a memo dated 1-11-35, editor Lloyd Jacquet wrote this statement: "New FUN - hot off the Daily Eagle press - goes on sale today coast-to-coast."
+The Brooklyn Daily Eagle of that day also reported the magazine going on sale that day "on the newsstands of the principal cities throughout the United States."
 That tells us when this issue went on sale, and was printed on the presses used by the Brooklyn Daily Eagle newspaper.

 In addition to the single-row Oswald strips listed here, there were no doubt several other single-row fillers that are unknown (these have been confirmed in issue #2).
 Which other pages included fillers and how many there were is currently unknown.